karinlj/Responsive-project/README.md

-# Responsive project - Hogia 2019
+# Responsive project for Hogia 2019

 ## Description